Satyamshukla07/CampusConfluence/replit.md

 - June 26, 2025: Implemented auto-moderation panel with 85% automated processing to support lean teams
 - June 26, 2025: Added comprehensive authentication system with user profile management
 - June 26, 2025: Enhanced admin dashboard with real-time analytics and college-based data segregation
+- June 26, 2025: Updated platform messaging to focus on "Driving Job-readiness and Employability for College Students in Tier 2, 3 and 4 Cities"
 ```

 ## User Preferences